day8/re-frame/docs/on-dynamics.md

 ## Dynamic vs Static Concerns

-Programmers often focus on static aspect of their systems.
+Programmers are surprisingly focused on the static aspect of their systems.
 For example, they talk about concerns like DRY, line count, and "cohesion vs coupling".
 And, yes, that's useful, but perhaps we should pay more attention to the qualities which make runtimes easier or harder to simulate in our heads. **This doesn't get talked about nearly enough.**

-The goal with re-frame was to have the simplest dynamic model possible, because that, above all else, drives developer productivity. ( Well, that, and the immediate feedback provided by fast hot code reloading)
+The goal with re-frame was to have the simplest dynamic model possible, because that, above all else, drives developer productivity.
+(Well, that, and the immediate feedback provided by fast hot code reloading)

-Let's talk about how re-frame delivers a simple dynamic model.
-We'll start off at a high level and then work our way down.
+So, let's talk about how re-frame delivers a simple dynamic model.
+And, we'll start off at a high level and then work our way down.

 ## re-frame Time

 A re-frame app progresses one event at a time through its computational/state space.
 The unit of time is one event.

 Each event is entirely processed from beginning to end before the next event on the queue is processed.